stanislavpolianychko/stanislavpolianychko/README.md

-# 👋 Hey, I'm just Stas!
+# 👋 Hey, I'm Stas!

-I'm a Software Developer and coffee enthusiast ☕, always crafting cool stuff and learning new things (Others don't seem to think so, but hey, what do they know?).
-Connect with me and check out my repos before they become self-aware and take over the world!
+- Software Developer ☕
+- Trying to build the perfect things, but it's not working.
+Just kidding, I was never trying 😉
+- Feel free to connect with me and explore my repositories to see my work in action!

 <div align="center">
   <img src="https://user-images.githubusercontent.com/74038190/216122041-518ac897-8d92-4c6b-9b3f-ca01dcaf38ee.png" alt="Your Image Alt Text">